tlilimaryem7-cloud/project-2-eda-sql/open_ended_questions.md

 how does the car performance impact the claim rate

 5. Multi-Factor Relationships
-Do young drivers with older vehicles have higher claim rates than older drivers with newer vehicles?
+How does the combination of customer age and vehicle age affect claim probability?
+Are middle-aged customers with very old vehicles at higher risk?
 How do combinations of vehicle characteristics and customer demographics impact claim risk?

 6. Exploratory Trends